IvoNet/jakartaee8-payara-microprofile-archetype/README.md

-# Java EE 8 Quickstarter archetype
+# JakartaEE 8 Quickstarter archetype

-A quickstart maven archetype for creating greenfield Java EE 8 projects working with Payara 5 and MicroProfile 2
+A quickstart maven archetype for creating greenfield JakartaEE 8 projects working with Payara 5 and MicroProfile 2

 You can find the archetype on [maven central](http://ivo2u.nl/tv)